Busayoilesanmi/LITA_Capstone_Project/README.md

 ### Project Overview

+---
+In this project, our goal is to dive into a dataset and discover the story it tells.
+Whether we’re looking at customer behavior, sales trends, or operational data, the aim is to turn raw numbers into meaningful insights.
+By analyzing this data, we’re not only answering specific questions but also revealing patterns and trends that may inform future decisions.
 _ _ _
 Data analysis is the process of collecting, organizing, transforming, and interpreting data to discover useful information, draw conclusions, and support decision-making.
 At its core, data analysis is about making sense of raw data to uncover patterns, trends, relationships, or insights that can inform strategies, solve problems, or answer specific questions.